chocrates-test-org/sturdy-octo-succotash/.github/steps/3-copilot-comment.md

 Now lets see how you can leverage comments to generate Copilot suggestions!

-### :keyboard: Activity: Pull the latest code to the Codespace repo.
+### :keyboard: Activity: Pull the latest code to the editor repo.

 > **Note**
 > Pull MUST be done prior to the next activity.